epam/edp-sonar-operator/README.md

 ## Overview

-Sonar Operator is an EDP operator that is responsible for installing and configuring SonarQube.
+Sonar Operator is an EDP operator that is responsible for configuring SonarQube.

 _**NOTE:** Operator is platform-independent, that is why there is a unified instruction for deploying._